mbari-org/sdcat/README.md

 pip install sdcat
 ```

+# To set an alternative temporary directory, set the environment variable `TMPDIR` to the desired path.

 Alternatively, [Docker](https://www.docker.com) can be used to run the code.
 A pre-built docker image is available at [Docker Hub](https://hub.docker.com/r/mbari/sdcat) with the latest version of the code.

 Detection